helloworld1812/rvt/README.md

 the console, you have to do so from it's external IP or add `127.0.0.1` to the mix.

+Finally, if you want to access to console from everywhere (or you have to filter traffic on another level) just set blank value in `config.rvt.whitelisted_ips`.

 ### config.rvt.default_mount_path

 By default, the console will be automatically mounted on `/console`.